Landscapes-of-Change-Lab/Landscapes-of-Change-Lab.github.io/README.md

-# Welcome to the Landscapes of Change Lab Manual
+# Welcome to the Landscapes of Change Lab Manual!